 "Grieve not, nor speak of me with tears but laugh and talk of me as if I were beside you.
 I loved you so--- `twas Heaven here with you."

 To have your pet memorialized on A.D.O.P.T.`s website, please fill out the A.D.O.P.T.
 Web Memorial Form and send it along with a photo of your pet and a donation to :

 420 Industrial Drive

 Download and Print the PDF form and fill it out completely.
 Please attach your photo and donation to the form when mailing to above address.
 We apologize, but we will not be able to return your photo.

 Your donation will help to care for the homeless animals A.D.O.P.T. serves.
 If you have any questions about the Memorial, please call 630-355-2299.

 Meeting Again At The Rainbow Bridge

+Just this side of Heaven is a place called Rainbow Bridge.
 All the animals who have been ill and old are restored to health and vigor; those who were hurt or maimed are made whole and strong again, just as we remember them in our dreams of days and times gone by.
 The animals are happy and content, except for one small thing; they each miss someone very special to them, who had to be left behind.
 They all run and play together, but the day comes when one suddenly stops and looks into the distance.
 His bright eyes are intent; his eager body begins to quiver.
 Suddenly he begins to run from the group, flying over the green grass, his legs carrying him faster and faster.

 You have been spotted, and when you and your special friend finally meet, you cling together in joyous reunion, never to be parted again.
 The happy kisses rain upon your face; your hands again caress the beloved head, and you look once more into the trusting eyes of your pet, so long gone from your life but never absent from your heart.